-From telephone customer research to ethnographic observation, a researcher needs to constantly adapt and objectively analyse.
-A good researcher is seeking to explore more and to rummage around for other possibilities.
+From telephone customer research to ethnographic observation, a good researcher needs to constantly adapt and objectively analyse.
+An excellent researcher is seeking to explore more and to rummage around for other possibilities.
 As well as this, it is important they see how the sum of all parts make up the entire intention, without losing hold on the research's primary objectives.
-A good researcher will be naturally curious and ask ‘Why did the respondent tell me that and how can I delve respectfully?’
+A great researcher will be naturally curious and ask ‘Why did the respondent tell me that and how can I delve respectfully?’
 This curiosity also applies to the raw data; through thorough investigation and analysis.
-A good researcher will convert raw data into useful and actionable insights for the client.
+An exceptional researcher will convert raw data into useful and actionable insights ready for the client to take action.

 We are a happy research team and love to research!
 A professional and approachable persona is essential.
 Not only to effectively connect with the respondent and to obtain authentic information, but also to build a rapport with the commissioners of the research.
 We collaborate with our clients to get the best results and agree on a suitable research method compatible with your research question or problem.

-The ability to be calm and composed is an advantage, as research doesn’t always go as scheduled.
+The ability to be calm and composed is an advantage as a researcher, as research doesn’t always go as scheduled.
 Timings will frequently need to be compromised to meet with database issues or modifications to the methodology.
 Approaching deadlines can add pressure to writing up the findings and respondents can be unpredictable and sometimes explosive.
 A good researcher remains focused at all times and makes firm rational decisions.

 It goes without saying that a good researcher upholds impartiality and open-mindedness throughout the research process.
 Therefore, it is important the results remain independent and that insights are built upon the facts and figures.
 Not influenced by preconceptions, pressure, favourites, labels or trends.
 Successful researchers are established in evidence and produce insight and strategies.

 Training is also provided here at Mackman.
-We can help you develop a member of your staff in research data collection/research methods to help you achieve repeatable and reliable results for your organisation.
+We can help you develop a member of your staff into a good researcher who can aid in research data collection/research methods to help you achieve repeatable and reliable results for your organisation.